iota-community/treasury/specifications/chrysalis-referendum-rfc.md

 *     Turnout: 50000/70000=71.4%

 To avoid overflowing uint64, the vote power for each participation is calculated as the amount divided by 1000.
 This means that every 1Ki represents 1 vote.

+#### Staking events

+Every time a milestone comes in, the node will increase the rewarded amount per address according to the staked amount and the configured calculation, i.e. by multiplying the staked amount using the numerator and denominator.

 ### Ended